miniSat/Minisat/docs/usage.rst

 Click Host -> Create Host

-- Here you have to provide the name to host.
+- Here provide name to host.

 - Select all the fields which are required.